Avaiga/taipy-doc/docs/knowledge_base/demos/stock-visualization.md

 # Building an Interactive Data Visualization Dashboard

-The core goal of our demo is to demonstrate the ease with which you can create a data visualization dashboard using Taipy.
-What's groundbreaking is that this fully interactive, highly customized web application can be developed with fewer than 120 lines of Python code, a feat previously unheard of until Taipy's introduction.
+Our demo's primary objective is to illustrate how effortlessly you can build a data visualization dashboard using Taipy.
+What's truly remarkable is that this fully interactive and highly tailored web application can be created with fewer than 120 lines of Python code, a feat that was previously unheard of before Taipy's introduction.

 # Harnessing Prophet for Predictions